gabdube/native-windows-gui/readme.md

 # Native Windows GUI

+** Native Windows GUI is no longer maintained.
+The dev branch is where the lastest features are if you are in dire need of a Windows only GUI library**

 **Native Windows GUI (NWG)** is a thin GUI toolkit built over the **Microsoft Windows WINAPI** for rust.
 The current version is **0.2.0 BETA 1**.
 The library is close to production ready, but still lacks some important features and some useful controls and resources.